-Svalbard has an amazing wildlife.
-There are just so many birds, whales, walruses..and let’s not forget the arctic fox… around Svalbard.
+Svalbard has some amazing wildlife.
+There are just so many birds, whales, walruses… and let’s not forget the arctic fox… around Svalbard.
 During the summer months, you will have the unique opportunity to go on a boat trip into the fjords to see nature’s bounty!

 7. Visit the Global Seed Vault

 The Global Seed Vault (or Svalbard Seed Vault) is an amazing feat of engineering.
-Hidden deep below the permafrost ground on an elevated hill over Longyearbyen you will find a rather inconspicuous entrance seemingly leading nowhere.
+Hidden deep below the permafrost ground on an elevated hill above Longyearbyen you will find a rather inconspicuous entrance seemingly leading nowhere.
 Seeds from every corner of the world are permanently stored here.
-Stored to retrieve in times of need, it is a modern Noah’s arch.
-Definitely, a must see in Spitsbergen!
+It is a modern Noah’s arch.
+Definitely, a must-see in Spitsbergen!

 8. Go shopping in Longyearbyen

-Longyearbyen is nothing people would ordinary call a city – more like a small town.
-You will find a big grocery store, you will find a couple of restaurants and bars and some basic entertainment center.
-Since Spitsbergen became relatively popular in recent years you will find quite a lot of shops as well – most specialized on souvenirs or clothing suited for the low temperatures of the island and Svalbard tourism.
+Longyearbyen is nothing people would ordinarily call a city – more like a small town.
+You will find a big grocery store, you will find a couple of restaurants and bars and a basic entertainment center.
+Since Spitsbergen became relatively popular in recent years, you will find quite a lot of regular shops as well – most of them specialized in souvenirs or clothing suited for the low temperatures of the island and Svalbard tourism.

 So please mark down on your list of what to do in Svalbard “Shopping in Longyearbyen”.
-You will find a lot of curiosities, fur items, and some handcrafts.
-Please don’t get the impression, however, that for shopping in Longyearbyen you should bring along an extra suitcase to pack all your purchases.
-The shopping tour is more about seeing how the residents still cope with the severe climate – if you find a nice souvenir that should be counted as a bonus.
+You will find a lot of curiosities, fur items, and some handicrafts.
+Please don’t get the impression, however, that you need to bring along an extra suitcase to pack all your purchases.
+Your shopping tour through Longyearbyen is more about seeing how the residents cope with the severe climate – if you find a nice souvenir that should be counted as a bonus.